Posted on 4 Comments

 Enhance Koi Environment with the Amazing Bacto Power

-This is an interview by a reporter from RINKO MAGAZINE and Yoshihiro Yamamura, CEO and developer of Shinsuke Co., Ltd. who brings aquarium fish theory to koi keeping to create healthy water with bacteria.
+This is an interview by a reporter from RINKO MAGAZINE and Yoshihiro Yamamura, CEO and developer of Shinsuke Co., Ltd. who brings aquarium fish theory to koi keeping to Beneficial bacteria for ponds.
 He has described his unique process in a series of interviews we are now publishing on kodamakoisupply.com.

-Read on to learn from this water quality expert, on how beneficial bacteria released with bacto power, works to efficiently create better overall water quality in your pond.
+Read on to learn from this water quality expert, on how organic pond water treatment with beneficial bacteria released with Bacto Power, works to efficiently create better overall water quality in your pond.

 Interview with Yoshihiro Yamamura on Shinsuke Method